AI Agent Design Enterprise AI UX 0-to-1 Interaction Design

 Agent entry point

-An initiation surface within the vendor profile allows users to start a review when needed, without disrupting the default workflow.
+An initiation surface within the vendor profile allows users to start a review with the agent without disrupting the default workflow.

 Agent entry point — accessible within the vendor profile, without disrupting the default workflow